 Using Presto on Qubole, Nauto’s engineers can also productionize algorithms much faster by testing them against all of its disparate customer data assets, rather than a subset.
-Qubole’s holistic view of data means products are deployed faster, with better quality.
+Qubole’s holistic view of data means products are deployed faster, and with better quality.
 Nauto’s time to develop new products has been cut from one year to two to three months.

 As Lei Pan, Nauto’s Director of Engineering for their Cloud Infrastructure, said: “Qubole makes our data engineering team much more productive.
 Our data engineering team moved away from doing routine maintenance and management work to focusing on serving our customers’ needs and road safety.”